e-reznik/e-reznik/README.md

 </a>

 ### Projects in Java
-Some of my private projects
+Some of my private projects:

 #### Document Processing
 - [Docx2PDF](https://github.com/e-reznik/Docx2PDF)